-Before you have the procedure your doctor will talk to you about the test.
-Your doctor may discuss a number of different treatment options with you.
-This is because it may be possible to treat the cause of your symptoms immediately, using the hysteroscope.
-In order to do this you must agree (consent) to the treatment.
-It is up to you to decide which treatment option is best for you.
+Before having the procedure the gynaecologist will discuss the test.
+A number of different treatment options might be discussed.
+This is because it may be possible to treat the cause of symptoms immediately, using the hysteroscope.
+In order for this, agreement (consent) to the treatment will be needed in advance.

 Worried about your health?

 Find a range of women's health pharmacy services, delivered by local providers at a time that suits you

 If awake, there may be a feeling like period cramps at some stages.
 A lot of women feel no discomfort or only minimal discomfort.
 For other women it is very painful and the procedure has to be stopped.
 In this case a hysteroscopy under general anaesthetic will be likely to be offered on another day.
 Many different things may influence how painful the procedure is.
 This includes:

 - Whether an anaesthetic is used.

 - Whether local or general anaesthetic is used and, if local, which type of local anaesthetic.
 (There are a number of options.)